katenjoki/A-B_Hypothesis-Testing/README.md

 **Null Hypothesis:-** The creative ad designed by SmartAd did not result in a significant lift in brand awareness (when compared to the dummy ad).

-Number of users per group (control, exposed) who responded yes (1) or no (0) to the question: Do you know the brand Lux?
+Number of users per group who responded yes (1) or no (0) to the question: Do you know the brand Lux?

 | Response | 0 | 1 |
 | ---------| ---------| ---------|